Trading Strategy intermediate Swing

 Entry Rules

-1. Strong rejection candle at a key support or resistance level
+1. A defined candlestick signal (pin bar, engulfing, inside bar) forms at a key support or resistance level

 Exit Rules

-1. Target the next significant support or resistance level
+1. Primary target at the next significant support or resistance level

 Key Metrics to Track